akeamwoods/purrfect/README.md

 As you can see, storybook allows us to visually inspect/test all the props of the Card component in complete isolation from the rest of the application, allowing me to live update props.

+## Testing
+I have provided tests for the CatCard component using jest and react-testing-library.

 ## Performance Considerations
 Obviously performance is important, and ensuring the project is optimised can lead to significant differences in performance.
 In this project I have used memoisation where necessary to avoid duplicate re-renders.
 I have also added code splitting/lazy loading for the different routes, so this will have an impact on performance as not everything is loaded as one big chunk: